steeplejack-js/data/CONTRIBUTING.md

 # Pull Requests, Features and Contributions

  - All tests **MUST** pass (run `npm test`)
- - Follow existing coding style (there are stylistic tests run using [JSHint](http://jshint.com/) and [JSCS](http://jscs.info/) on the code which must pass)
+ - Follow existing coding style (there are stylistic tests run using [ESLint](http://eslint.org/) on the code which must pass)
- - You must maintain 100% code coverage (run `grunt coverage`).
+ - You must maintain 100% code coverage (run `npm run coverage`).
 If you fix a bug, please add a test.
- - It must pass the continuous integration test suite (run `grunt ci`)
+ - It must pass the continuous integration test suite (run `npm run ci`)

 # Raising an issue